Vassili Poyarkov: Life

-By the spring of 1644 only forty of his men were left alive.
+By the spring of 1644, only forty of his men were left alive.
 Joined now by the overwintering party, they pushed down the Zeya to the Amur.
 Their reputation having preceded them, they had to fight their way down the Amur through numerous ambushes.
 By fall they reached the Gilyak country at the mouth of the Amur.
 With so many enemies behind him, Poyarkov thought it unwise to return by the same route.
 That winter they built boats and the next spring worked their way up the Sea of Okhotsk coast to the Ulia River and spent the next winter in the huts that had been built by Ivan Moskvitin six years earlier.
 The next spring, they followed Moskvitin's route along the Maya River back to Yakutsk, arriving almost exactly three years after they left.

 Like so many Russian explorers and colonists in Siberia, Poyarkov received no reward.
 His brutal treatment of Siberian natives had made enemies even among his own men.
-The voevoda of Yakutsk sent him to Moscow for trial and an unknown fate.
+The voivode of Yakutsk sent him to Moscow for trial and an unknown fate.
 Whatever the authorities thought of Poyarkov himself, they were happy with the information he supplied.
 The next Russian expedition to the Amur was led by Yerofei Khabarov in 1650.
 See also Russian-Manchu border conflicts.

+The 1963-built icebreaker Ledokol-4 was renamed Vasiliy Poyarkov in 1996.